99-devops/99devops_web/content/posts/life-is-hard-randomness-is-harder.md

 It is recommended to use /dev/urandom which your program is generatng random numbers as we do not want application to halt because system does not have enough entropy.
 It just needs a random number which can be given by /dev/urandom.

-If the application is mission critical and is very closely dependent of security, then use /dev/random as we can get more random data using this compared to /dev/urandom.
+If the application is mission critical and is very closely dependent of security, then use /dev/random as we can get more random data using this compared to /dev/urandom but stil random bytes provided by /dev/urandom produces good random bytes of cryptographic quality which it gets from OS during startup.

-Most programs use /dev/urandom because of its non-blocking state.
-Here is few examples which make use of /dev/urandom
+For almost all programs use /dev/urandom because of its non-blocking state.

 #### OpenSSL generating random data

-Here is openssl generating random bytes of data, it also uses /dev/urandom
+OpenSSL uses its own pseudo random number generator (PRNG), seeded on startup from a source of random data provided by the operating system.
+It uses <code>rand.c</code>. from the system call Here is openssl generating random bytes of data, it also uses /dev/urandom
 ```
 strace -xe trace=file,read,write,close openssl rand 10
 ```